AElfProject/AElf/docs-sphinx/architecture/cross-chain/architecture.md

 #### Data flow

-Conceptually the node is like described in the following diagram:
+Conceptually the node is like described in the following diagram.
+Main/Side chain node gets the cross chain data from the other side and put it in the local memory.
+Indexing transaction will be packed by miner and cross chain data would go into `State` through `Crosschain Contract`.

 ![image](architecture-node.png)